 Time of year you travel

 If you are looking for a more pleasant voyage make the trip earlier in the season in July or the beginning of August.
-The closer you get to September the winds on Superior really pick up.
+The closer you get to September the winds on Superior pick up.
 On the way there it was stormy and the waves were 10 to 12 ft making for an unpleasant voyage.
 However, on the trek back to the Upper Peninsula it was a beautiful sunny day and I thought it would be a smooth ride but boy I was wrong.
-Not as bad then on our way there, we had waves of 6 to 8 feet waves, still making it a very rough crossing.
+It was not as bad then on our way there but we had waves of 6 to 8 feet waves, still making it a very rough crossing.
 Although I didn’t get sick most passengers did including my husband.

 I guess you have to pick your poison, as we had very rough seas but on the island, we were rewarded with very few bugs.
-Early in the season, I’m told the bugs can be very unpleasant.
+Early in the season, I’m told the black flies can be very unpleasant.

 Visitors Centers